astroumd/lmtoy/docs/source/glossary.rst

       two, although they have one in USB and one in LSB.

     beam
-      in the 4x4 multi-beam.
+      The footprint of one receiver horn on the sky.
+Sequioa as a 4x4 multi-beam receiver.
 Not to be confused with the **FWHM**.
 At 115 GHz the **FWHM** is about 16", at 86 GHz about 21".
-The beam separation is 27.8"
+The beam separation is 27.8" for Sequoia.

     board
       for LSR these are the roach boards (4).
 For RSR they